nab-velocity/ruby-sdk/README.md

   The above command will generate the .tar file.
 Now you can install the gem directly using this command:

         $ gem install velocity-0.0.0.gem
+#####OR
+To add the following line to your application's Gemfile:

+    gem 'velocity', :git => "git://github.com/nab-velocity/ruby-sdk.git"

 ####2.Dependencies:
 The Velocity Ruby SDK has the following dependencies which are required by the gems.